dojo/site/content/blog/en/building-dojo-app.md

 });
 ```

 This looks like there is more happening here than there really is.
-We basically have a number of `Card` widgets from `@dojo/widgets` that wrap `CheckboxGroup`, which provides a list of options as checkboxes.
+We basically have a number of `Card` widgets that wrap a `CheckboxGroup`, which provides a list of options as checkboxes.
 When you click on a checkbox, the `onValue` method is kicked off and it provides an array of checked `values`.
 We can use these `values` to update our internal state with `icache`.

 ```ts
 // per CheckboxGroup